timkiely/rooftop-bar-rev-vs-weather/README.md

-The Weathers Effect on Rooftop Bar Revenues
+Effect of Weather on Rooftop Bar Revenues
 ================

 We're interested in the revenues of a rooftop bar in NYC vs the weather on corresponding days.
-Is there and headroom for revenue growth by, for example, building an enclosure?
-Would heating or covering the roofdeck bring in additional revenue?
-How much do you lose per year to rain?
+Would heating or covering the roof deck bring in additional revenue?

 Data
 ====

-The revenue data was obtained independently directly from the hotel bar.
+The revenue data was obtained independently directly from a hotel bar.
 The weather data was scraped from [weatherunderground.com](https://www.wunderground.com/) using the `library(weatherData)` package.

-There are many potenital "stations" you can gather weather data from.
-It is important to find not just the most physically proximate station, but also to find a station with consitent, clean data.
-Some of the data API functions did not return the correct data, or the time series it returned was unduly censcored. to that end, `getStationCode("New York", region = "NY")` was helpful in retrieving the most reliable station for the NYC area: LGA.
+There are many potential "stations" from which to gather weather data.
+It is important to find not just the most physically proximate station, but also a station with consistent, clean data.
+Some of the data API functions did not return the correct data.
+To that end, `getStationCode("New York", region = "NY")` was helpful in retrieving the most reliable station for the NYC area: LGA.

 I modified the `getWeatherForYear` function slightly, as the out-of-the-box solution wasn't scraping the API correctly.
 In addition, I found that scraping the years individually worked, while supplying a range of dates did not.
-If you wanted to scrape several years of data, one of the `purrr::map()` funtions could make that possible.
+If you wanted to scrape several years of data, one of the `purrr::map()` functions could make that possible.

 ``` r
 getWeatherForYear2 <-